INFORMATION FOR PARENTS

 The office is staffed by:

-Mrs Kelly Robinson and Miss Corrine Owens manage the office and oversee its smooth running.
+Mrs Sarah Lopez and Miss Corrine Owens manage the office and oversee its smooth running.

 The School Office Team are available during school times to help with any questions or information you may need regarding your child.
 You can request a paper copy of any information found on the school website, free of charge.